Miss Grand Philippines 2025

 Miss Grand Philippines 2025 was the fourth Miss Grand Philippines pageant, held on August 24, 2025, at the SM Mall of Asia Arena in Pasay, Philippines.
 Twenty-nine contestants competed for the titles.

 CJ Opiaza of Castillejos crowned Emma Tiglao of Pampanga as her successor.
 She represented the Philippines and was crowned as the winner of Miss Grand International 2025 pageant held on October 18, 2025, in Bangkok, Thailand.

-In addition to the Miss Grand title, the country's representatives for the Face of Beauty International, Miss Asia Pacific International, Reina Hispanoamericana, and Miss Tourism World pageants were named during the event.
+In addition to the Miss Grand International title, the country's representatives for other international pageants were named during the event.

 Background

 Selection of contestants

 The Miss Grand Philippines organizer, ALV Pageant Circle, announced on March 11, 2025, that applications for the 2025 pageant are officially available, with the deadline for submissions on May 12 and final screening scheduled for May 24.
 Some contestants were chosen through different regional pageants affiliated with ALV Pageant Circle, namely the two delegates from Quezon City (the 2 winners of Miss World Quezon City, Solaire Rallos and Dianne Cabatulan which the latter later represented Valenzuela), Pangasinan (Angelica Joy Flores), Quezon Province (Dawn Andreinette Salas), Laguna (Irish Anne Parto), including Batangas representative (Bea Mae Sumulong) who earned the Miss Grand province title in that province's local contest for Miss World Philippines 2025.
 The first batch of 27 contestants was announced on 24 May, and the remaining were later revealed in the sashing ceremony held on 1 July.